Bringing Up Baby: Plot

 (who earlier escaped out a window) returns, dragging a leopard on a rope.
-When it is revealed that this is not Baby but the highly irritated circus leopard, David saves Susan, using a chair to shoo the big cat into a cell.
+When she realizes this is not Baby but the highly irritated circus leopard, David saves Susan, using a chair to shoo the big cat into a cell.

-Some time later, Susan finds David, who has been jilted by Alice because of her, on a high platform working on his Brontosaurus reconstruction at the museum.
-After showing him the missing bone which she found by trailing George for three days, Susan, against his warnings, climbs a tall ladder next to the dinosaur to be closer to him.
-She tells David that her aunt has given her the million dollars, and she wants to donate it to the museum, but David is more interested in telling her that the day spent with her was the best day of his life.
-They declare their love for each other, and Susan, distracted by the moment, unconsciously swings the ladder from side to side.
+Several weeks later, Susan finds David, who has been jilted by Alice because of her, working on his Brontosaurus reconstruction at the museum.
+After giving him the missing bone (which she found by trailing George for three days), and against his warnings, Susan climbs a tall ladder next to the dinosaur to be closer to him.
+She tells David that her aunt has given her the million dollars to donate to the museum, but David is more interested in telling her that the day spent with her was the best day of his life.
+They declare their love for each other, and Susan, distracted by the moment, unconsciously swings the ladder further from side to side.
 As they talk, and the ladder sways more and more with each swing, Susan and David finally notice that Susan is in danger.
 Frightened, she climbs onto the skeleton, eventually causing it to collapse.
-David grabs her hand before she falls, lifts her onto the platform, and halfheartedly complains about the loss of his years of work on his Brontosaurus as she talks him into forgiving her.
+David grabs her hand before she falls, lifts her onto the platform, and, surveying the fallen dinosaur, halfheartedly complains about the loss of his years of work on his Brontosaurus as she talks him into forgiving her.
 Resigning himself to a future of chaos, David embraces Susan.